peteroome/peteroome.github.com/_posts/2016-10-11-growth-hacking-a-personalised-print-business-using-strava-segments.md

 title: Growth Hacking A Personalised Print Business Using Strava Segments
 ---

 I've recently [started to document my endeavours](http://www.peteroome.com/2016/10/01/validating-a-personalised-print-business-aimed-at-cycling-and-running-enthusiasts.html) in getting [my personalised print business](https://www.madewithsisu.com/) off the ground and generating a bit more revenue.
-This post is the my first attempt at documenting and formalising one of the growth hacks I'm experimenting with at the moment.
-I'll try and work to a standardised format when I do write them up and I hope the ideas might spark more for myself, or even you the reader.
+This post is my first attempt at documenting and formalising one of the growth hacks I'm experimenting with.
+I’ll work to a standardised format when I do write them up and I hope the process might spark more ideas for the future, or even for you the reader.

 I've already experimented informally with this hack.
 I've previously created two or three segments on Strava that have driven a small amount of traffic to the website.
 The segments were not on especially busy routes, but they did create mixed reactions.
 For good or for bad, people publicly tweeted at us…